sagyvolkov/sherlock/README.md

 -rw-rw-r--.
 1 sagy sagy   5193 Sep 24 06:10 sysbench-run-postgresql-4-psql1-nnzwt-ktscv.log
 -rw-rw-r--.
 1 sagy sagy   5196 Sep 24 06:10 sysbench-run-postgresql-5-psql1-bvd8c-kl89z.log
 ```
-The psql1 (the name in our example for the run) holds the following files:
+The psql1 directory (the name in our example for the run) holds the following files:
 - logs from the jobs/pods running sysbench (file name that start with the benchmark we used, in our case sysbench)
 - logs from the jobs/pods running stats from the nodes running the databases (file name that start with stats-worker)
 - logs from the jobs/pods running stats from the nodes the SDS (file name start with stats-sds)